6. Erase/Wipe Parameters and Application Settings

 Whether you choose to erase data from the drive or to wipe data from unoccupied drive space, the methods of overwriting over these spaces are the same.

-When using One Pass Zeros or One Pass Random, the number of passes is fixed and cannot be changed.
-When the write head passes through a sector, it writes only zeros or a series of random characters.
+When using One Pass Random, the number of passes is fixed and cannot be changed.
+When the write head passes through a sector, it writes series of random characters.

 You indicate the number of times the write head passes over each sector.
 Each overwriting pass is performed with a buffer containing the pattern you specified (ASCII string).